 In addition to birding tours, all lodges at Crooked Tree offer tours to Lamanai Mayan ruins, Altun Ha Mayan ruins, Tikal, the zoo, and other Belize standards.
 The village also has a network of birding trails that are well marked, and a boardwalk about ½ mile long has been constructed for birders.
 An evening walk around the village admiring the cashew trees is a wonderful way to get to know Belize.
 Everyone knows each other in Crooked Tree, and it is as safe to walk around at night as during the day.

 Of the four lodges at Crooked Tree, we feel that the best choice is the Birds Eye View Lodge.
 Situated right on the lagoon, it is simple but clean and comfortable, with an excellent kitchen serving buffet-style meals to their guests.
 They have a small bar for their guests and their in-house tour company is excellent.
-Rates are from $80 for a double, and meals are also reasonable.
-A buffet-style dinner is only $12 and they accommodate vegetarians.
-The birding/boating tour for 1-4 persons is $100 total.
-Katie Valk of Belize Trips can book this for you, or you can contact Kira Samuels directly: 011-501-203-2040, firstname.lastname@example.org, or visit their website: www.birdseyeviewbelize.com.
+Rates are from $60 a night for a double, depending on room and on season, and meals are also reasonable.
+Breakfast and lunch are each $12, while dinner is $15 and they accommodate vegetarians.
+The birding/boating tour for 1-3 persons is $125, each additional person is $35.
+Contact Kira Jiminez directly: 011-501-203-2040, email@example.com, or visit their website: www.birdseyeviewbelize.com.

 Crooked Tree is only 40 minutes from the Belize International Airport; a perfect choice if you are flying in a day early for one of our adventure trips.
-They will pick you up at the airport for $100 US (one way) for 1-3 persons.
+They will pick you up at the airport for $75 US (one way) for 1-3 persons; each additional person is $20.
 You can stay the night, take an early morning birding tour, relax the rest of the day or tour the village, and have them drop you off at the Biltmore in time for our meeting on Day 1 of your tour with us.

 If you want to take the Belize bus to save money or to get the real Belizean experience, you catch the Jex bus from Regent St. West near Salvador Habet hardware store.
 (This is near the Swing Bridge in downtown Belize City, ask directions or take a cab.)
 They leave promptly, get there at 10:55 a.m. for the 1 hour 15 minute bus ride which only goes once a day.
 The cost is $1.75 US.
 On the return it leaves Crooked Tree at 6:00 a.m. and 7:00 a.m. to Belize City, but it does not take you to International Airport, although they can drop you off at the Biltmore.
 You can also travel here on your own just for the day in a Belize car rental, but we recommend booking a birding tour in advance.